 When you have decided what you would like to track in a bullet journal, design your pages.
-I like to write up a monthly calendar for self love and monthly calendar for business goals.
+I like to write up a monthly calendar for self-love and a monthly calendar for business goals.
 I then use about four pages each day.
-At the start of the week, I write up a monthly meal plan.
+I write a monthly meal plan at the start of the week.
 Every day I have a page for reflection and a page for my current goals.

-What I have found is the more you use a bullet journal the more your skills develop in creating your journal your way and your life your way.
+I have found that the more you use a bullet journal, the more your skills develop in creating your journal and your life your way.

 This journal not only helps you with setting core goals, but it also helps with picturing your day.
-For goal setting, it is great for keeping your main objective in focus.
+A visual journal for goal setting is great for focusing on your main objective.
+I personally like to keep my main goal in view on a vision board, but drawing or adding pictures to your journal daily is great for goal focus.
 To do this, all you need is your sketchbook or visual journal, a few magazines, some coloured pens or paints and your ideas.
-Choose pictures to create a collage, draw or write your big ideas.
+Choose pictures to create a collage, and draw or write your big ideas.

 Explore colour, textures and themes to create a vision, record a memory or express your thoughts in your art diary.
 Be creative.

 Some artists like to keep a sketchbook on them to draw their day, to picture a quote or something they have heard or read.
 Like the other journals, a visual journal is a way to record thoughts, ideas, reflections, goals, and whatever you choose to capture in your book.